 - Develop and implement a research-driven and sustainable final project

 - Present your final project at our annual Community Bridges Spring Celebration

-- Apply to participate in summer fellowship program.
-Stipends are provided.
+- Apply to participate in the summer fellowship program (stipends are provided)

-- Work full time (40 hours/week) for eight weeks at community partner organization
+- Work full-time (40 hours/week) for 8 weeks at community partner organization

 - Develop and implement a sustainable final project that will benefit partner organization

 - Present final project to peers and community in late August